| Instruction for Authors

 Manuscript should be prepared in A4 paper with standard space of 30 mm from top, 25.4 mm from bottom, right side and left side.
 Font size should be 10.0 points, line space 200% or double space.
 All parts of the manuscript must be available in an electronic format; those recommended are: MS word file for text (use Times New Roman), and TIFF, JPEG, GIF, EPS, PPT file for graphics.
 Contrast degree of TIFF, JPEG, GIF, and EPS file should be equal to or greater than 600 dpi.
 Every manuscript should be written in English.
 Medical terminology should be followed by the Medical Dictionary available from: https://www.nlm.nih.gov/medlineplus/mplusdictionary.html.

 Metric system of weights and measures and SI unit should be used.
 Page number should be typed in the center of the bottom of page.

 Recommended word counts, number of references, tables, and figures for manuscript submitted to Korean Journal of Medical Education according to publication type is presented in Checklist.
 For extra number of word count, references, or tables and figure, it should be negotiated with editorial board.

 2. List of content

-The list of content is as followings: Cover page, title page, abstract, Introduction, Subjects and Methods, Results, Discussion, Acknowledgement, References, Tables and Figures in separate page.
+The list of content is as followings: Cover page, title page, abstract, Introduction, Methods, Results, Discussion, Acknowledgements, References, Tables and Figures in separate page.
 If the number is required following order is suggested.

 1., 2., 3.